Kong/docs.konghq.com/app/docs/enterprise/0.33-x/rbac/examples.md

 restarting.

-Before we move on, note that we will be using the Super Admin user, but we could in fact be moving without RBAC enabled, and having our Kong Admin do all the job of setting up the RBAC hierarchy.
+Before we move on, note that we will be using the Super Admin user, but we could, in fact, be moving without RBAC enabled, and having our Kong Admin do all the job of setting up the RBAC hierarchy.
 We want, however, to stress the fact that RBAC is powerful enough to allow a flexible separation of tasks.
 To
 summarize: